 What is WETA Passport?

-WETA Passport is a new member benefit which provides WETA donors extended on-demand access to a rich library of quality public television programming online and on your mobile device.
-This is one of the many benefits that WETA provides its donors along with WETA Magazine and exclusive invitations to special events.
+WETA Passport is a popular member benefit which provides WETA donors extended on-demand access to a rich library of quality public television programs on your television with your Roku or other streaming video device as well as on your computer, tablet and smartphone.

 Why is WETA making this service available?

-As more and more people are watching television content on demand on computers and digital devices, WETA Passport gives WETA donors a way to enjoy extended access to PBS and WETA content on platforms including computers, smartphones, tablets and streaming video devices like Apple TV.
+As more and more people are watching television content on demand on computers and steaming devices, WETA Passport gives WETA donors a way to enjoy extended access to PBS and WETA content whenever and wherever you want.

 What can I use to watch WETA Passport?